 - We have one litter box on every floor of our house.
-It’s important that litter boxes be easily accessible for the cats (the easier to access, the great chance of preventing accidents) so be sure it’s placed somewhere logical, consistent, and easy to access for them.
-The rule should be one on each floor, unless you have a ranch home, then maybe do a few around the house.
+It’s very important that litter boxes be easily accessible for the cats (the easier to access, the great chance of preventing accidents) so be sure it’s placed somewhere logical, consistent, and easy for them access.
+The general rule should be one box on each floor, unless you have a ranch home, then maybe do a few around the house.

 - I clean all the boxes once a day (occasionally twice, but that’s rare).
 Cleaning all 4 litter boxes across 4 floors of our house takes less than 5 minutes and in combination with using a clumping litter that sticks to their business as soon as they do it, that eliminates any odor.
 Ultimately, the cleaner you keep the box, the less odor there is.
 I don’t use self-cleaning boxes though because it’s so easy to clean them in person and also the litter boxes I chose are visually prettier to my eye.